 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn an affiliate commission at no additional cost to you.
 Learn more

-Make your upcoming adult tea party a truly magical experience with these fun tea party ideas that everyone invited can love, enjoy, and cherish the memories of.
+Make your upcoming adult tea party a truly magical experience with these fun tea party ideas.
+I’ve included games, activities, foods, and plenty more that everyone invited can enjoy.
+Get ready to cherish some lovely memories!

 Later, during the tea party activities, tell your guests one by one to address the group and talk about themselves for the length of time it takes them to tie a perfect ribbon with the piece you gave them.
 Introverts beware!

 There is nothing classier at a tea party than to politely discuss the changing seasons: the crunching leaves, the smell of snow, the breezy summer nights.
-A subject which guarantees no arguments!
+A subject that guarantees no arguments!

 If your tea party has a theme – vintage, royal, fairy-tale – include some activities relating to your theme for the group to enjoy together.

 Buy a selection of unique teas and tea flavors and let your guests enjoy a tea-tasting session.
 These boxes of flavored teas could also be used as prizes later on in the tea party, letting guests who win a game choose their favorite tea from the tasting session to take home!

 If you’re feeling unconventional, have each guest bring their own teacup and favorite type of tea, letting them mix and match with other guests!

 A great game for a tea party is the “guess how many” game.
 Find a jar (any old, clean sauce jar will do) and fill it to the brim with sweets or pennies (counting every single one carefully).
 Let guests write down their guesses when they arrive.
 The guest with the closest guess will get to keep the jar.